Meet Jocelyn, semi-retired and loving it!

 Her photos won international accolades in the Professional Abstract and Professional Fine Art categories of the 8th and 9th Annual Black & White Spider Awards.
 Jocelyn was also honoured in the 1999 Queensland Country Press Association Awards with Sports Photo of the Year.

-In 2000, Jocelyn’s written submission won her the community competition to name Maryborough’s new riverside Brolga Theatre and Convention Centre.
+In 2000, Jocelyn’s submission won her the community competition to name Maryborough’s new riverside Brolga Theatre and Convention Centre.

 Her early years in the Girl Guide and Scouting movements inspired the name Brolga.
 While camping near her hometown of Barcaldine, she watched brolgas dancing at Lara Wetlands and years later re-told the Aboriginal Dreamtime legend of Brolga to Cub Scouts.

-In 2005, another of Jocelyn’s written submissions secured Maryborough the first Guinness World Record for the most people on a pub crawl.
+In 2005, another of Jocelyn’s submissions secured Maryborough the first Guinness World Record for the most people on a pub crawl.

 Her business memberships have included Hervey Bay’s Business Network International (BNI) and the Hervey Bay and Maryborough chambers of commerce.